mekhaelt/Vocadian/README.md

 This repository contains a lightweight Python script that segments a one minute audio file into one second intervals and classifies each as either human voice or non speech noise using a fully rule based system with no machine learning.

-This project simulates a lightweight audio pre processor suitable for filtering scientific voice data or embedded voice logs.

 ---

 ## 📌 Overview